 - 1 litre fresh milk (cow's, goat or sheep milk)

 - 100 grams yoghurt with live cultures

-- Pur yoghurt in a bowl and whisk with 1 tablespoon milk and reserve.
+- Put the yoghurt in a bowl and whisk with 1 tablespoon milk and reserve.

-- In a double boiler heat milk for about fifteen minutes.
-If you have a thermometre the temperature should reach 85C (185F) degrees.
+- In a double boiler heat the milk for about fifteen minutes If you have a thermometre the temperature should reach 85C (185F) degrees.

-- With a ladle add the milk to the yoghurt, whisking until you add all the milk.
+- With a ladle add the milk to the yoghurt, stirring until you add all the milk

-- Cover with clean tea towels and keep it in a warm environment without moving it for at least seven hours.
+- Cover with a clean tea towel and keep it in a warm environment without moving it for at least seven hours.